shpml/fundamentals/07_chapter/05_lesson.md

 git clone https://url/to/clone
 ```

-You can find the URL to clone on right side of the forked repo on Github:
+You can find the URL to clone on the right side of the forked repo on Github:

 ![Node.js Clone](../assets/chapter2/node_clone.png)

 By issuing the clone command, you're asking GitHub via command line for a copy of your remote repo, and this copy or **clone** ends up in your working directory.

-> **HINT** If you're following along in Git Bash in Windows, the commands to copy and past are a little different than the default Windows copy/past commands.
+> **HINT** If you're following along in Git Bash in Windows, the commands to copy and paste are a little different than the default Windows copy/paste commands.
 The command to copy is `control + insert` and the command to paste is `shift + insert`.

 ### 3 & 4.
 Editing and Committing